tangjm/exampleDockerImage/README.md

 sudo docker login
 ```

 Then tag the image you want to push ensuring that the repository name of the new tag has the prefix `your_username/`.
-This is because container image names have the format `hostname/repository:tag` and we are simply renaming the `repository` part.
+Container image names have the format `hostname/repository:tag` and we are simply renaming the `repository` part to meet the formatting requirements of Docker Hub.

 ```bash
 sudo docker tag my-app:v1 <your_docker_username>/my-app:v1